 Skip to content

-Script Development / Installing Third-party Packages
+Script Development / Install Third-Party Packages

-1. Installing Python Packages via the Public Network
+1. Install Python Packages from the Internet

-1.1 Enable "PIP Tool"
+1.1 Enable 'PIP Tool'

 enable-pip-tool.png

-1.2 Install Third-party Packages
+1.2 Install Third-Party Packages

-In the "PIP Tool", you can select a Pypi mirror, enter the package name, and install it.
+In the 'PIP Tool' , you can select a Pypi mirror, enter the package name, and install it.

-If you need to specify a version number, you can use the format package==1.2.3 for installation.
+If you need to specify a version, you can use the format package==1.2.3 to install.

 install-package.png

-Mirror Measured Download Speed Notes
+Mirror Actual Download Speed Description

-Alibaba Cloud Mirror 187 KB/s Obvious throttling
+Alibaba Cloud Mirror 187 KB/s Significant speed limit

-2. Installing Python Packages Without Public Network Access
+2. Install Python Packages Without Internet Access

-2.1 Install Third-party Packages on Online Func
+2.1 Install Third-Party Packages on Online Func

 enable-file-manager.png